papaiza/secure_messenger/README.md

 This will generate a file called at2.expected.txt which will show the output of the user commands and actions.

-For a full explanation on the system, check the messenger.pdf file in the docs folder.
+For a full explanation on the system, check here: https://github.com/papaiza/secure_messenger/blob/master/docs/messenger.pdf